 OECD Home › Environment Directorate › Latest Documents

-This report presents the results of an OECD BioPesticides Seminar in July 2009
+This report presents the results and recommendations of an OECD Seminar on risk reduction through prevention, detection and control of the illegal international trade in agricultural pesticides.

 The OECD convened an expert workshop on Mobilising Private Sector Finance for Biodiversity Conservation and Sustainable Use on 9 March 2011.
 Increasing levels of finance for biodiversity will be necessary to help achieve more effective conservation and sustainable use....

 This document outlined the draft descriptions and tables for the recognition of donors for consideration by the Management Group.